tarantool/doc/doc/how-to/db/crud.rst

-Another way is to look at the tuples in ``box.space._index``, which shows that there is a secondary index named 'name' for a space number 288, so this statement also will retrieve the correct tuple:
+Another way is to look at the tuples in ``box.space._index``, which shows that there is a secondary index named 'name' for a space number 288, so this statement also retrieve the correct tuple:

 .. code-block:: lua